 List and briefly explain the advantages and disadvantages of franchising.
-(7 marks)

-Using the balanced scorecard approach, illustrate and briefly explain how managers use strategy maps to align organisation goals.
+(b) Using the balanced scorecard approach, illustrate and briefly explain how managers use strategy maps to align organisation goals.
 (8 marks)

-(Total: 15 marks)

 (a) The competing concepts under which organisations have conducted marketing activities include the selling concept and the marketing concept among others.